 1. Examine Liquidity Opportunity Cost

 The biggest opportunity cost when it comes to liquidity has to do with the chance that you might miss a very good investment because you can't get your hands on your money.
 Some investors and companies, such as Warren Buffett and his holding company Berkshire Hathaway, are famous for hoarding large amounts of excess cash to take advantage of opportunities quickly.
-As of August 2016, Berkshire Hathaway had in excess of $72 billion in cash reserves on the balance sheet!
+According to their 2018 annual report, Berkshire Hathaway had in excess of $112 billion in cash reserves on the balance sheet!
 If the world fell apart, it would be able to write checks quickly to buy distressed assets.
 That is a strategy you see often among value investors.

-2. Compare the Opportunity Cost of Investing Your Money Versus Spending It
+2. Compare the Opportunity Cost of Investing Versus Spending

-This is really the process of being aware of your decisions; of making sure that you don't sacrifice what you really want for what you want right now.
-It isn't limited to your investments or pocketbook -- a medical student has to decide if he wants to party or study, putting off the benefit of enjoyment today for a future he really wants.
+This is really the process of being aware of your decisions and of making sure that you don't sacrifice what you really want for what you want right now.
+It isn't limited to your investments or pocketbook — a medical student has to decide if they want to party or study, putting off the benefit of enjoyment today for a future they really want.

 3. Look at the Opportunity Cost of Your Asset Allocation